 - (a) Overtime Regular season - (1) If a game is tied at the end of regulation time, each team will be awarded 1 point in the League standings.
 The overtime, shootout-winning team will be awarded 1 additional point in the League standings. - (2) The teams will proceed to a 3-player shootout following a 1-minute rest period.
 The rules governing the shootout will be the same as those for a penalty shot. - (3) The teams will not change ends for the shootout.
 The visiting team will shoot 1st and the home team will shoot 2nd.
-The teams will alternate shots. - (4) Three players from each team will participate in the shootout and they will proceed in such order as the coach selects.
-All players are eligible to participate in the shootout unless they have been assessed a game misconduct or match penalty. - (5) Once the shootout begins, the goaltender cannot be replaced unless injured.
+The teams will alternate shots. - (4) Three players from each team will participate in the shootout and they will proceed in such order as the coach selects. - (5) Once the shootout begins, the goaltender cannot be replaced unless injured.
 No warm up will be permitted for a substitute goaltender. - (6) Each team will be given 3 shots, unless the outcome is determined earlier in the shootout.
 After each team has taken 3 shots, if the score remains tied, the shootout will proceed to a sudden-death format.
 No player may shoot twice until everyone who is eligible has shot.
 If, however, because of injury or penalty, one team has fewer players eligible for the shootout than its opponent, both teams may select from among the players who have already shot.
 This procedure would continue until the team with fewer players has again used all eligible shooters. - (7) Regardless of the number of goals scored during the shootout, the final score recorded for the game will give the winning team 1 more goal than its opponent, based on the score at the end of regulation. - (8) The losing goaltender will not be charged with the extra goal against.
-The player scoring a goal in the shootout will not be credited with a goal scored in his personal statistics. - (9) If a team declines to participate in the shootout procedure, the game will be declared as a shootout loss for that team.
+The player scoring a goal in the shootout will not be credited with a goal scored in his personal statistics. - (9) If a team declines to participate in the shootout procedure, the game will be declared as a shootout loss for that team. - (10) A penalized player whose penalty minutes do not expire before the end of regulation time is ineligible to participate in the shootout until all other players have shot once.

-711: RUNNING CLOCK
+709: RUNNING CLOCK

 - (a) In case of unavoidable delays, the home arena may switch to a running clock to conclude the game within the available time.
 The running clock decision must be communicated to the opposing team prior to resuming play. - (b) A running clock will be in effect when a team reaches a 6-point lead.
-The clock reverts to stop-time if the lead is less than 6 points. - (c) (NEW) A running clock will be stopped when an injured played is being attended to on the ice, and restarted when play resumes. - (d) (NEW) A running clock will be stopped to enter a goal or penalty on the clock, and restarted as soon as the goal or penalty has been entered. - (e) (NEW) A running clock will be stopped during a stoppage of play to repair player or rink equipment failures.
+The clock reverts to stop-time if the lead is less than 6 points. - (c) A running clock will be stopped when an injured played is being attended to on the ice, and restarted when play resumes. - (d) A running clock will be stopped to enter a goal or penalty on the clock, and restarted as soon as the goal or penalty has been entered. - (e) A running clock will be stopped during a stoppage of play to repair player or rink equipment failures.

-712: GAME CANCELLATIONS
+710: GAME CANCELLATIONS